AndrewMcg2309/science-fiction-ui/README.md

 - Person Icon = Communicate with one person
 - People Icon = Communicate with all three people
 - Location Icon = Show where they are on the planet
-- SEttings Icon - Reset Buttons
+- Settings Icon - Reset Buttons
 ![An image](images/buttons2.PNG)
 - When you click one of these 3 frames you begin to communicate with that one person